 The COVID-19 pandemic is unprecedented.
 In addition to the severe health impacts, many residents, businesses, and community organizations are experiencing financial hardship.
-The City has an important leadership role to play, in partnership with other levels of government, in supporting the immediate response, as well as in looking to the future recovery.
+The City has a significant leadership role to play, in partnership with other levels of government, in supporting both response and recovery efforts.